gmarko/protocols/Smart Contract Design.md

 In normal cases, there is no fee charged for depositing.
 However, if there are more deposit transactions than the threshold within a specific time window, fees will be charged.

-The maximum number of transactions without fees can be seen from the "getFreeDepositRemained" function.
+The maximum number of transactions without fees can be seen from the `getFreeDepositRemained` function.
 By default, the threshold is set to 5000, with 2 transactions recovered for each block.

 For those deposits with fees charged, users should have a specific amount of ETH attached to their deposit transactions, 0.01ETH by default.
 The transaction will be declined without this value.